 Interest rates will vary depending on the bank, or building society, you choose.

-These enable you to make investments without having to pay income tax, or capital gains tax, on any profits made.
+Stocks & shares ISAs enable you to make investments without having to pay UK income tax, or capital gains tax, on any profits made.

-Stocks & shares ISAs give you the potential to earn a greater rate of interest than other savings.
-But it’s important to remember the value of investments can fall as well as rise and you may not get back what you invested.
-They should also be considered a medium- to long-term commitment, so you should be prepared to hold them for at least 5 years.
+But it’s important to remember the value of investments can fall as well as rise and you may not get back what you invest.
+They should also be considered a medium to long term commitment, so you should be prepared to hold them for at least 5 years.

 HSBC doesn't currently offer lifetime ISAs.

-This is an ISA that contains peer-to-peer loans instead of cash, or stocks and shares.
+Innovative finance ISAs contain peer-to-peer loans instead of cash, or stocks and shares.

 HSBC doesn't currently offer innovative finances ISAs.